Kings Mill Walk Park Master Plan

 Concerned about adequate parking, not easily seen on these plans.
 Many aged/infirm have no other place to enjoy the waterfront....what is the total number of spaces for parking at the south side of property??

-Fritzi.46 asked almost 3 years ago
+Fritzi.46 asked over 3 years ago

 The parking options in the area will increase in the short and long term.
 Local streets will have parking plus more with the new developments.
 A large temporary surface parking will open for the public located on private property next to Bodwell school soon.
 In addition to the existing lot, there will be 59 public stalls, 179 stalls for construction workers (which convert to public stalls after hours and on weekends).
 This temporary surface parking lot will be in service for approximately 8+ years.